 This needn’t be the case: colon cancer is one of the easiest cancers to treat if it is detected early.
 The really good news is that this cancer is also preventable in nearly all patients, through regular screening.

-We recommend that you are screened every five to seven years for colon cancer, from your mid-40s.
+We recommend that you are screened regularly (every 5-7 years) for colon cancer from your mid-40s.

 High quality CT Colonography (a CT scanner-based test) and Colonoscopy are the most accurate current methods for examining the colon for cancer and its precursor, polyps.